sfell77/app_grafana/README.md

 ### Checking your Terraform
 You need to install, and have available to your environment, Terraform (Google if you don't).
 It's been about three years since I've done anything with Terraform and a lot's changed!
 This code was written and validated in v1.0.1.
 If you're on a v1.x release, you *should* be set to run the below to deploy, once you've made the `variables.tf` changes required above.
 All steps are from the `app_grafana` directory:
 1. `terraform init` - this will get Terraform going and it'll pull things together to make sure everything is set for next steps
-2. `terraform apply --var app_env=dev --var aws_region=<enter your region> --var deployment_owner=<enter your email>` - this will actually deploy the application and the architecture in conjunction.
+2. `terraform apply --var app_env=dev --var aws_region=<enter your region> --var deployment_owner=<enter your email>` - this will deploy the application and the architecture in conjunction.
 You will be prompted to *actually* deploy once all components are validated
 3. `terraform destroy --var app_env=dev --var aws_region=<enter your region> --var deployment_owner=<enter your email>` - this will delete everything you've deployed; paying for stuff you're not using isn't fun!

 ### But I don't have Terraform 1.x
 I didn't either; I got an emergency replacement laptop last week but my old one (sniff, sniff) had v0.11 and I was not able to run almost anything using the old syntax and format against the latest.
 So I give you the Docker solution (also run from the `app_grafana` directory):
 1. `docker run -it -v $(pwd):/workspace -w /workspace hashicorp/terraform:light init`
 2. `docker run -it -v $HOME/.aws/credentials:/root/.aws/credentials:ro -v $(pwd):/workspace -w /workspace hashicorp/terraform:light apply --var app_env=dev --var aws_region=<enter your region> --var deployment_owner=<enter your email>`

 Remember to `destroy` (run step 2 `s/apply/destroy/` when you're done AND delete any images)

+### Cool -- how do I see my stuff?
+I didn't add a Route53 endpoint -- I've gone a lot farther down the rabbit hole than I think you were anticipating and omitted a bunch of stuff because for a test app, it's just over-kill.
+You'll have to track down the ELB you generated in AWS console, copy/paste the DNS entry into a browser, and throw `:3000` at the end of it.

+Grafana says that the default credentials are `[admin:admin]` and those worked for me.

 ## ...and what should be
 If this was a completely HA strategy, the the minimum design would be:
-- multiple Grafana instances running in each region (use containers/Fargate and never have to manage EC2s)
+- Multiple Grafana instances running in each region (use containers/Fargate and never have to manage EC2s)
 - RDS backend (replicated to another region) to ensure data retention and centralization amongst numerous running instances
 - Route53 entrypoint with failover to alternate region (active/passive) or if you are more geographically diverse, active/active with geolocation routing
+- Alerts all over the place for ELB, EC2s, and Route53 health checks hooked to SNS topics
+- ELB log collection and S3 backend since `statefiles` shouldn't be stored locally unless you want to have a *really* bad time later